ALVAROLEAL77/fleet-management-system/README.md

 | UserRoles          | Defines different user roles and their permissions within the system.                               | Postgres      |
 | Users              | Stores user profiles, including administrators, managers, and other system users.                   | Postgres      |
 | Vehicles           | Contains vehicle information, including make, model, registration details, and maintenance history. | Postgres      |

-These tables work in concert to provide a comprehensive solution for managing a fleet of vehicles, enhancing operational efficiency, and enabling data-driven decision-making.

 ## Installation